kelvin1020/academic-kickstart/content/home/about.md

 # Biography

-Shucheng Yang is a Phd student in University of Chinese Academy of Sciences.
+Shucheng Yang is a PhD student in University of Chinese Academy of Sciences.
 His research interests include astronomy, general relativity and numerical analysis.
 He is a member of Prof. Wenbiao Han's Group in Shanghai Astronomical Observatory, which studies gravitational wave and relativistic fundamental astronomy.